asoffer/nth/README.md

 * Clang 16.0.0

 The `nth` libraries are intended to be used from your C++ code and always built from source.
-For this reason, we does not provide any installation or setup process.
+For this reason, we do not provide any installation or setup process.
 If you would like to download and play around with the examples, they can be built via these commands: